ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ```

 ### Draining Bite (level 2)
-When you make a bite attack against a creature and hit you may regain a number
+Once per turn when you make a bite attack against a creature and hit you may
-hitpoints eqal to half the damage dealt unless the target is a construct or
+choose to regain a number hitpoints eqal to half the damage dealt unless the
-undead.
+target is a construct or undead.

 ### Empowering Bite (level 4)
 When you make a bite attack against a creature and hit you may expend a hit die
-and add a modifier equal to half the damage dealt to your next saving throw or
-ability check before the end of your shift.
+and add a modifier to your next saving throw or ability check before the end of
+your shift equal to half the damage dealt.

 ### Sonic Screech (level 8)
 You gain the ability to release a concentrated blast of sonic energy.
 As an
 action while turned you may expell a 30 foot cone of sound out of your mouth,
-forcing all creatures in the area to make a constitution saving throw or take
+forcing all creatures in the area to make a constitution saving throw against
-6d6 thunder damage, or half as much on a successful save.
-After you use this
+your save DC or take 6d6 thunder damage, or half as much on a successful save.
-feature roll a 1d6 on the start of each of your turns until the shift ends, on a
+After you use this feature roll a 1d6 on the start of each of your turns until
-roll of 6 you may use this feature again.
+the shift ends, on a roll of 6 you may use this feature again.

 ## Lycanthrope

 ### Monstrous Form: Lycanthrope
+(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus)
 Your monstrous form takes after lycans or wolves and your monstrous form die is
 a d10.
 You gain the following benefits while shifted: